-The Everest (Popularly known as Khumbu) region of Nepal is renowned for its popular Everest base camp trek, which offers a thrilling adventure to trekkers.
-Trekking to Everest is the pinnacle of adventure journeys and takes you to the base of the world's highest peak, Mount Everest (8848m).
+The Everest, Popularly known as the Khumbu region of Nepal is renowned for its popular Everest base camp trek, which offers a thrilling adventure to trekkers.
+Trips to Everest base camp is the pinnacle of adventure journeys and takes you to the base of the world's highest peak, Mount Everest (8848m).
 The adventure journey to Everest base camp offers stunning views of neighboring mountain peaks, Khumbu glacier, Icefall, and small glacier lakes.

 The trek to Everest base camp is a challenging journey and requires a good level of fitness and acclimatization.
-During the trek to Everest, you will be hiking over 5000 meters for some days, and the weather can be unpredictable, so it's important to be well-prepared with the right gear and equipment.
+During the tours to Everest base camp, you will be hiking over 5,000 meters for some days, and the weather can be unpredictable, so it's important to be well-prepared with the right gear and equipment.

 The best time to trek to Everest Base Camp is from March to May and from September to November when the weather normally gets clear, and the skies are blue.
 During these months, the temperatures are moderate, but the trails are more crowded.

 What is it Like to Go on The Everest Base Camp Trek?

 Mount Everest Base Camp Trek starts with the flight to Lukla from Kathmandu.
 The thrill begins to take over your soul immediately after landing at the world’s most extreme airport, the Tenzing Hillary Airport in Lukla.
 The Khumbu region of Nepal, where Mt.
 Everest is situated, is much more diversified in terms of nature and culture.